lrcfmd/MC-EMMA-RL/README.txt

-The original version of MC-EMMA is generally avalible from: https://github.com/lrcfmd/MC-EMMA-stable.
+The original version of MC-EMMA is generally available from: https://github.com/lrcfmd/MC-EMMA-stable.
 The version provided uses Reinforcement Learning package RLCSP (https://github.com/lrcfmd/rlcsp) to optimize basin hopping routine.

 How to run MC-EMMA: